 Then the team could design the whole international supply chain and determine the optimal location of the DC, taking all agents into account.

-While decisions made on people’s expertise, without diving into the data, may be considered as biased, data-driven insights from GIS and AnyLogic, paired with business knowledge, helped develop supply chain recommendations.
+While decisions made on people’s expertise, without examining the data, may be considered biased, data-driven insights from GIS and AnyLogic, paired with business knowledge, helped develop supply chain recommendations.

-For this case, simulation modeling was used as an exploratory research tool to assess the suggestions on placing DCs throughout the country and prove their economical effectiveness in terms of manufacturing and customer’s supply chain.
+For this case, simulation modeling was used as an exploratory research tool to assess the suggestions on placing DCs throughout the country and to prove their economical effectiveness in terms of manufacturing and customer’s supply chains.

 Project presentation by Elizabeth Tyrie, Data Science Manager